kaushikmupadhya/-Pima-Indians-Diabetes-Dataset/README.md

 * statsmodels

 :pushpin: [Jupyter notebook](https://jupyter.org/) was used.

 :bell: In case of any problem to visualise the project, please check [here](shorturl.at/hHLT4)

-:start: PS: Please do not forget to drop a star if you like it!
+⭐: PS: Please do not forget to drop a star if you like it!

 ##REFERENCES